 What can be done?
 My favorite method to help children with low tone or hypermobility is to look at the problem with both a wide-angle lens and with targeted analysis.
 I think about changing overall posture, altering any and all equipment, and examine the mechanics of movement.

 Wondering if there are issues beyond writing that your OT can address?
-Check out Hypermobility and Proprioception: Why Loose Joints Create Sensory Processing Problems for Children and Teach Kids With EDS and Low Tone: Don’t Hold It In! for more information.
+Check out Hypermobility and Proprioception: Why Loose Joints Create Sensory Processing Problems for Children and Three Ways To Reduce W-Sitting (And Why It Matters) for more information.

 Atypical pencil grasp can be a problem, but it can also be a solution to a child who is struggling to write and draw in school.
 If you have concerns, ask your OT to evaluate and explore the issue this week!